tue50771/Portfolio-Syracuse/README.md

 # Portfolio-Syracuse
-This is a repository containing all the files and projects from
+This is a repository containing all the files and projects from my masters program at syracuse University